Last Updated on September 13, 2023

 The Renowned Eiffel Tower

-The Eiffel Tower is the top of the top 10 places in Paris just about every traveler wants to see.
-It seems Incredible to us today, but when Gustave Eiffel’s soaring wrought-iron tower was erected for the 1889 Universal Exhibition, the media denounced it.
+The Eiffel Tower is the top place in Paris that just about every traveler wants to see.
+It seems incredible to us today, but when Gustave Eiffel’s soaring wrought-iron tower was erected for the 1889 Universal Exhibition, the media denounced it.

 Today, though, it still stands proudly along the Seine on the Champ de Mars, the most enduring symbol of Paris.
 Everyone has to see it if only to stand below to view its soaring arches.
 However, you’ll find the sights from above much better.